holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ## Shelterbelt Timeline

 The shelterbelt timeline works similarly to the farm crop timeline.
 The timeline shows the type of tree, the year it was planted and the cut-off year.
 The numbers at the top of the timeline signify the year.
-In the shelterbelt timeline you can adjust:
+In the shelterbelt timeline, you can adjust the following:

 - The year the tree was planted.
 - The cut-off year of the timeline.